-Psychological well-being is a core feature of mental health.
-It includes enjoyment, pleasure, meaning, fulfillment, happiness as well as resilience, coping, emotion regulation, and healthy problem-solving.
+Psychological #wellbeing is a core feature of mental health.
+It includes enjoyment, pleasure, meaning, fulfilment, happiness as well as resilience, coping, emotion regulation, and healthy problem-solving.
 Mental health is now understood to involve both the absence of mental illness and the presence of psychological well-being.

-A lot of evidence has supports a causal relationship between greater psychological well-being and better
+A lot of evidence supports a causal relationship between greater psychological well-being and better

 overall health and improved disease-specific outcomes.
-For example, changing states of wellbeing by increasing positive emotion and decreasing negative emotions result in beneficial physiological and biological changes.
+For example, changing states of wellbeing, by increasing positive emotion and decreasing negative emotions, results in beneficial physiological and biological changes.
 For example, reduced inflammation and greater immune functioning.
 These changes also contribute to diverse positive health outcomes such as cardiovascular health.

-IBMT participants also had lower levels of negative effect and higher levels of positive effect.
+IBMT participants also had lower levels of negative effects and higher levels of positive effects.
 In addition, IBMT participants also showed decreased stress hormone cortisol and increased immune reactivity.
-Whereas longer trainings in IBMT, for example, 20 sessions reduced basal stress level of cortisol and
+Whereas longer training in IBMT, for example, 20 sessions reduced basal stress level of cortisol and

 increased basal immune function, suggesting better health outcomes.
 There has been some indirect evidence showing that mindfulness capacity, a trait that is often increased after mindfulness training, can modulate neural responses to emotion-related stimuli and influence affective processing.

 A study tested the generalizability of these IBMT findings.
-The same randomized control trial (RCT) design was used in older adults and adolescents, and detected similar effects on psychological wellbeing and health.
-In particular, following long-term IBMT practice, older adults showed significantly higher ratings in overall score of quality of life, including physical, psychological, independence and social relationships.
+The same randomized control trial (RCT) design was used in older adults and adolescents and detected similar effects on psychological wellbeing and health.
+In particular, following long-term IBMT practise, older adults showed significantly higher ratings in the overall score of quality of life, including physical, psychological, independence and social relationships.